Walk Against Elder Abuse

 In 2018, our walks in Hobart and Launceston made a powerful statement about the terrible toll elder abuse takes on individuals, families and communities.
 In 2019, we are walking again in both cities, to promote respect for people of all ages and spread the word that information and assistance is available through the Elder Abuse Helpline – 1800 441 169.

 IN LAUNCESTON: We gather at 9.45am for a 10am march.
 The starting point is the same as last year – the Tamar Street entrance to City Park opposite Cameron Street.
+We will walk down Cameron Street, along George Street, through the Brisbane Street Mall, along Charles Street and through Civic Square to the Town Hall.
 The Launceston walk will be led by the Mayor, Alderman Albert van Zetten.
-We are hoping for an extra big turnout this year, now that media coverage of the inaugural Launceston walk in 2018 has alerted people in the north of the state to this annual call to action.
+We are hoping for an extra big turnout this year, now that media coverage of the inaugural Launceston walk in 2018 has alerted people in the north of the state to this annual event.